viky-ai/website/doc/guides/getting-started/index.md

 We will demonstrate different capabilities of viky.ai through a very simple use case:

-- You have some contents where you want to retrieve the postal address to create some metadata for instance to classify the information.
+- You have some contents where you want to retrieve the postal address to create some metadata, for instance to classify the information.
 - Furthermore, you have customers who want to query these contents by searching with a postal address.
 Queries should be in natural language to facilitate the interactions.

 In practice, you will create an agent allowing you to send a text to the [viky.ai Agents API](../../api/agents/) and it will extract the French postal addresses in a structured way.